Learning from mistakes is easier when you have a growth mindset.

 They are the feedback we need to get ourselves back on track and without opportunities to learn from, there is no growth.

-Mistakes are a great wake up call to what circumstances truly are in the moment, pointing out what must change in order for us to improve, revealing an oversight or unknown variable which could be a game changer in business and also in your personal life.
+Mistakes are a great wake-up call to what circumstances truly are in the moment, pointing out what must change in order for us to improve, revealing an oversight or unknown variable that could be a game changer in business and also in your personal life.

 They are often clear indications of what truly matters to us and betray what values we have at the core.